Tilba, New South Wales

+Behind the towns sits Gulaga / Mount Dromedary, an extinct volcano which created the geological composition of the area, including the nearby Najanuka/Little Dromedary Mountain to the south.

 History

 The area was originally inhabited by the Yuin people, an Aboriginal nation.
 Tilba Tilba is the original name of the district, and is said to mean "many waters" in the Thawa language.

+'Henry Jefferson Bate, the first resident selector, arrived in 1869 and occupied a block called Mountain View near the site of the village of Tilba Tilba.'
 The town was settled during the Australian gold rushes of the nineteenth century, and was the home town of the Bate family, of political renown.
+Until August 1990 the Princes Highway passed through Tilba when a bypass opened.